Everything you need to know about Sober October Australia

 Feeling extra invigorated?
 Check out our list of the 10 best charity marathons and half marathons in Australia for inspiration on charity challenges.

-Drinking large amounts can interfere with normal brain functions, which may lead to feelings of sadness or low levels of energy and mental clarity.
+Drinking large amounts of alcohol can interfere with normal brain functions, which may lead to feelings of sadness or low levels of energy and mental clarity.
 There is evidence to suggest that reducing or stopping drinking alcohol helps rebalance the chemicals in the brain and improve your mood.
 This in turn will help you think more clearly, have better relationships with those around you and enjoy a better quality of life.

 Sober October Australia ideas